alex-shpak/hugo-book/README.md

 * Clean simple design
 * Mobile friendly
 * Customizable
-* Designed to not interfere with main website
+* Designed to not interfere with other layouts
 * Zero initial configuration

 ## Requirements